Chapter 9:

 “I like snowsong,” Aoko said.
 “Isami has a nice voice, too.”

 “I know,” replied Hisui, “That’s why I chose it.
-Mari, uh, the treasurer is still sad that he joined the manga club and not the choir.
+Nino, uh, the treasurer is still sad that he joined the manga club and not the choir.
 Or, you, Kawakami.
 You could’ve joined the soccer team.”

 “Uhh… long story.”